Immune complex: Activation of dendritic cells and macrophages

 Immune complexes, particularly those made of IgG, also play a variety of roles in the activation and regulation of phagocytes, which include dendritic cells (DCs) and macrophages.
 Immune complexes are better at inducing DC maturation than an antigen on its own.
-Again, the low affinity of many FcγR for IgG means that only immune complexes, not single antibodies, can induce the FcγR’s signaling cascade.
+Again, the low affinity of many FcγR for IgG means that only immune complexes, not single antibodies, can induce the FcγR's signaling cascade.
 When compared to single antibodies binding to FcγRs, immune complexes binding to FcγRs cause significant changes in internalization and processing of antigen, maturation of the vesicles containing the internalized antigen, and activation in DCs and macrophages.
 There are multiple classes of macrophages and DCs that express different FcγRs, which have differing affinities for single antibodies and immune complexes.
 This allows the response of the DC or macrophage to be tuned precisely, subsequently tuning the level of IgG.
 These diverse FcγRs cause different responses in their DCs or macrophages by initiating different signaling pathways that can either activate or inhibit cellular functions.
-The binding of the immune complex to the DC’s membrane-bound receptor and internalization of the immune complex and receptor begins the process of antigen presentation, which allows the DC to activate T cells.
+The binding of the immune complex to the DC's membrane-bound receptor and internalization of the immune complex and receptor begins the process of antigen presentation, which allows the DC to activate T cells.
 Via this process, immune complexes cause enhanced T cell activation.

 Elimination of opsonized immune complexes

-Type I FcγRs, another type of IgG constant region receptor, can bind to IgG immune complexes and lead to the elimination of the opsonized complex.
+Type I FcγRs activation begins a cascade of reactions to eliminate the IgG-opsonized target.
+Type I FcγRs is another type of IgG constant region receptor, which can bind to IgG immune complexes and lead to the elimination of the opsonized complex.
 Immune complexes bind to multiple type I FcγRs, which cluster on the cell surface and begin the ITAM signaling pathway.
-This signaling pathway involves the phosphorylation of specific amino acids within a sequence of proteins and eventually leads to elimination of opsonized immune complex.
+Although both activating and inhibitory Type I FcγRs can mediate phagocytosis, but the internalization of IgG-opsonized targets through activating FcγRs is more effective for response.
+Immune complexes bind to multiple type I FcγRs, which cluster on the cell surface and begin the Immunoreceptor Tyrosine-Based Activation Motif (ITAM) signaling pathway.
+ITAM is composed of tyrosine which is separated from a leucine or isoleucine by two other amino acids and is located in the cytoplasmic tail of the molecule.
+Following the clustering by IgG complexes, ITAM is phosphorylated by FcγRs crosslinking.
+This phosphorylation of the ITAM leads to pro-inflammatory signaling that mediates cellular activation which will induce a signaling cascade and eventually leads to elimination of opsonized immune complex.